Undergraduate Terms and Conditions 2016/17

 a) This Licence is only valid if and for so long as the Occupier is a registered full time student of the University.
 Exception will be made where the Occupier is awaiting exam results.
 In that instance, this Licence shall continue in existence until the exam results are published.
 If the Occupier is unsuccessful in obtaining the required exam results (including following any appeal(s)), this Licence will be terminated but the Occupier will be held liable for the Occupancy Fee until a replacement Occupier is found.

 b) In other cases, in the event that the Occupier ceases to be a registered full time student of the University or leaves his/her course at the University, this Licence will be revoked and the Occupier shall be obliged to vacate the Unit, upon been given 14 days notice to find alternative accommodation.

-c) This Licence is personal to the Occupier and may not be assigned, sub-licensed or otherwise dealt with, in whole or in part, by the Occupier without obtaining the prior written consent of the Operator.
+c) This Licence is personal to the Occupier and may not be assigned, sub-licenced or otherwise dealt with, in whole or in part, by the Occupier without obtaining the prior written consent of the Operator.

 3. Use of accommodation

 a) The Occupier agrees not to use or permit the Unit to be used otherwise than for residential purposes (this prohibits, inter alia, use of the Unit or its address for commercial purposes).